aaronicsubstances/bridge-arithmetic/README.md

 Early algebra is a subset of topics in both arithmetic and algebra, which should be taught during the study of arithmetic, and definitely before the study of simplification of algebraic expressions, in order to better ensure success in the study of algebra in secondary school.

-NB: https://www.transum.org/ can get us almost all the early algebra activities

 ## Guidelines

   - Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.